-In the Wealth Track program individuals receive online advisory services.
-The technology interface (and not advisory services) is provided by a third party, Marstone, Inc. Currently, clients can invest in exchange-traded Funds ("ETFs") and money market Funds (together, "Funds") in Wealth Track.
+In Wealth Track individuals receive online advisory services.
+The technology interface (and not advisory services) is provided by a third party, Marstone Inc. Currently, clients can invest in exchange-traded Funds ("ETFs") and money market funds (together, "Funds") in their Wealth Track account ("Account").